pentagramswheel/libra/README.md

 ##### Instance Variables
 1. `GameType gameType` - the type of the draft/game.
 2. `String name` - the formal name of the draft/game.
+3. `int playersPerTeam` - the number of players needed on each team.
-3. `int minimumPlayersToStart` - the minimum number of players to start the draft/game.
+4. `int minimumPlayersToStart` - the minimum number of players to start the draft/game.
-4. `int maximumPlayersToStart` - the maximum number of players to start the draft/game.
+5. `int maximumPlayersToStart` - the maximum number of players to start the draft/game.
-5. `int numMatches` - the number of total matches to play in the draft/game.
+6. `int numMatches` - the number of total matches to play in the draft/game.
+7. `int rotation` - the number of matches to play before rotating teams, if any.
-6. `int winningScore` - the amount of points needed to win the draft/game.
+8. `int winningScore` - the amount of points needed to win the draft/game.
-7. `int mapGens` -  the number of map generations made for the draft/game.
+9. `int mapGens` -  the number of map generations made for the draft/game.

 ----